 The article will show you how to interpret ANOVA single factor results in Excel.
 The Analysis of Variance (Analysis of Variance), is a dedicated statistical model to find the differences in averages within one or multiple groups.
 Single-factor ANOVA is useful when a single variable in the dataset plays the key role.
 The purpose of this analysis is to find if the data significantly differs from the mean.
 The article will pave the way for you to show the procedures of interpreting the ANOVA single factor results step by step.

-3 Steps to Interpret ANOVA Single Factor Results in Excel
+How to Interpret ANOVA Single Factor Results in Excel: Easy Steps

 In the dataset, we have information about the yearly salaries of some employees in different companies.
 We will compare the salaries by the ANOVA single factor analysis in the following sections of this article.